 Composing an Artistic Endgame

 To commemorate the life of Pal Benko, July 15, 1928 – August 25, 2019, we present an article from Inside Chess August 10, 1988 Volume 1, Issue 16.
 GM BENKO ON ENDGAME COMPOSITION GM Pal Benko reveals the arcane world of the endgame composer.
 Composing an Artistic Endgame by GM Pal Benko Most tournament players, especially those from the US, look upon chess problemists as E.T.-like aliens.
 However, these same players are often interested in artistic endgames as are chess problemists.
 For both the endgame problemist and the practical player share the desire to unearth hidden possibilities, surprising ideas, and game-like positions.
-Unfortunately, practical players are often … [Read more...]
+Unfortunately, practical players are often u … [Read more...]

 - 1